Safety and security

-Most visits are trouble free.
-But foreign nationals have been the victims of violent crime in Kyiv and other major cities.
+Most visitors to Ukraine experience no difficulties.
+Serious crime against foreigners is relatively rare, but incidents do occur.
 In some cases attacks have been racially motivated.
 Travellers of Asian or Afro-Caribbean descent and individuals belonging to religious minorities should take extra care.

 A common scam is to drop a wallet or bundle of money in front of a tourist.
 The criminal then “finds” the money and asks if it is the tourist’s or offers to share the money with them.
 If you are approached in this way, you should walk away without engaging in conversation.